 1.3 Paper organization.

 In section 2 we provide preliminaries including a new efficient pipelined reduce operation.
 In Section 3 we focus on the minimum memory case, with resiliency for a single fault (see Table 1).
 In Section 4 we show how to extend this approach to tolerate multiple faults (see Table 2).
 In Section 5 we show how to combine our algorithms with methods that utilize additional memory (see Table 3).
 In Section 6 we compare the algorithms and discuss some open questions.

-2 Preliminaries
+2 PRELIMINARIES

 2.1 Pipeline reduce operations.

 We use broadcast and reduce operations in our algorithms.
-Sanders and Sibeyn [23] showed an efficient algorithm for performing broadcast and reduce.
+Sanders and Sibeyn [22] showed an efficient algorithm for performing broadcast and reduce.

-LEMMA 2.1. ([23]) Let P be the number of processors, and W the data size of each processor.
-It is possible to compute a weighed sums of the data of the P processors, using: $(F, BW, L) = (O(W), O(W), O(\log P))$ algorithm above l times and requires $(F, BW, L) = (O(l \cdot W), O(l \cdot W), O(l \cdot \log P))$.
+LEMMA 2.1 ([22]).
+Let P be the number of processors, and W the data size of each processor.
+It is possible to compute a weighed sums of the data of the P processors, using: $(F, BW, L) = (O(W), O(W), O(\log P))$

+We introduce an efficient way to perform l reduce operation in a row.
+The naïve implementation uses the algorithm above l times and requires $(F, BW, L) = (O(l \cdot W), O(l \cdot W), O(l \cdot \log P))$.
 We pipeline the reduce operations and save latency.